 0, because scaleout hosts are not supported in high availability configurations currently.

-sap_vip String The floating IP address that is always assigned to the active SAP HANA instance.
+sap_vip String The IP address that you reserved earlier for the VIP.
+This IP address is always assigned to the active SAP HANA instance.
 The IP address must be within the range of IP addresses that are assigned to your subnetwork.

 The following example shows a completed configuration file, which directs the Deployment Manager to deploy a high-availability cluster with the primary SAP HANA system installed in the

 us-west1-azone and the secondary SAP HANA system installed in the